sspinc/logr/README.md

 Logr is a machine-friendly logging library for Ruby.
-It brings structure to what is usually just a messy stream of human-readable output, so you can later slice and dice you logs with ease.
+It brings structure to what is usually just a messy stream of human-readable output, so you can later slice and dice your logs with ease.
 The library was designed with monitoring and analytics platforms in mind: bringing together events and metrics from your services and applications has never been easier.